-- 1. To elect 10 directors (the entire Board of Directors) to serve until the next annual meeting of shareholders and until their successors shall be elected and qualified. - 2.
-To approve an advisory (non-binding) resolution concerning the Bank's executive compensation. - 3.
-To ratify the selection of Moss Adams LLP, independent certified public accountants, to serve as the Bank's auditors for the fiscal year ending December 31, 2016. - 4.
-To consider and transact such other business as may properly be brought before the meeting.
+- 1. To elect 11 directors (the entire Board of Directors) to serve until the next annual meeting of shareholders and until their successors shall be elected and qualified. - 2.
+To ratify the selection of Moss Adams LLP, independent certified public accountants, to serve as the Bank's auditors for the fiscal year ending December 31, 2017. - 3.
+To consider and transact such other business as may properly be brought before the Meeting.